 If you realize that you’re happy with what you already have, why would you want to add to it?
 Seems like a waste of money.
-Money that could be far better spent on time and experiences with loves ones.
+Money that could be far better spent on time and experiences with loved ones.

 How to want less

 Being happy with enough isn’t as easy as it sounds, is it?
-I don’t know about you, but I always have my eye on the newest videogame or some fancy item of clothing.
+I don’t know about you, but I always have my eye on the newest video game or some fancy item of clothing.

 How can we learn to be content?
-How can we teach ourselves to be happy with enough?
+How can we teach ourselves to be happy with “enough”?